 Bringing low cost solar panels to your neighborhood

 Solarize Anchorage brings neighbors together to purchase solar panels as a group to receive discounted rates on panels and installation.
 It will provide home and business owners less expensive panels by pairing group discount rates with available state and federal incentives.
-This initial round of the Solarize Anchorage campaign will assist the Airport Heights Community in selecting solar PV installers through a competitive bidding process.

 The Solarize program has been widely used in the lower 48.
 It allows neighbors in specific geographic areas to organize for the collective purchase of solar installation.
 Check out the NREL guidebook if you are interested in learning more about the Solarize concept >>